 |30 - 0||College Graduate||Very difficult to read and often more for a professor, doctorate, research, with technical jargon or terminology and vocabulary that exceeds the average college student.|

 A simple way to do the math

-However, if you are using Microsoft Word to write draft your content, there is a simple technique that you can turn on to find the readability of your content every time you hit the spell check.
+If you are using Microsoft Word to write draft your content, there is a simple technique that you can turn on to find the readability of your content every time you hit the spellcheck.

 While in your Microsoft Word document, click on your File tab and go to options.
 A Word Options pop-up window will open.
 Click on Proofing and then select the Show readability statistics check-box below the header "When correcting spelling and grammar in Word."
 Click the "Ok" button, and your readability is now turned on.
 Every time you use spellcheck, it will do a full word count and readability scoring.
 This can also be turned on in Outlook and PowerPoint.